 1. Characters

-What tops the list of differences that sets the 2 versions of The Office apart is the characters.
+What tops the list of differences that sets the two versions of The Office apart is the characters.

-Although the original version has almost the same amount of characters as the US version, the character development of the supporting cast is more engaging in the US than the UK version [1].
-Besides the main character, a good series with evolving characters' storyline makes the version even more compelling.
+Although the original version has almost the same number of characters as the US version, the character development of the supporting cast is more engaging in the US than in the UK version [1].
+Besides the main character, a good series with evolving characters' storylines makes the version even more compelling.

-However, while Dawn remained completely passive in the entire series, Pam slowly developed her personality, becoming more socially adept and assertive in chasing after her ambitions.
+However, while Dawn remained completely passive throughout the series, Pam slowly developed her personality, becoming more socially adept and assertive in pursuing her ambitions.

 "Good character is not formed in a week or a month.
 It is created little by little, day by day.
 Protracted and patient effort is needed to develop good character." - Heraclitus, Greek Philosopher.